-For data center and networking applications, high-speed data enters an FPGA-based processing node in two fundamental ways: through PCIe connections to a host processor and via high-speed Ethernet connections to other data center resources.
-The Speedster7t family is designed to maximize data rates over these connections by implementing a number of PCIe Gen5 interfaces for the host processor connection(s) and multiple SerDes ports capable of supporting 400 Gbps Ethernet connections.
+For data center and networking applications, high-speed data enters an FPGA-based processing node in two fundamental ways: through PCIe connections to a host processor and via high-speed Ethernet connections.
+The Speedster7t FPGA family is designed to maximize data rates over these connections by implementing a number of PCIe Gen5 interfaces for the host processor connection(s) and multiple SerDes ports capable of supporting 400 Gbps Ethernet connections.
 Both of these I/O standards represent the fastest, most recent specifications for inter- and intra-system data communications used in data centers and myriad other FPGA-based applications.
-The Speedster7t FPGAs' multiple, high-speed I/O ports support data rates that data centers expect to see in the near future.